1993 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Both silver and clad proof versions were produced in San Francisco in 1993, making identification important for determining value.
 The most reliable method involves examining the coin’s edge for color differences.

 If you can see a copper stripe on the edge, the coin is clad.
-A solid silver stripe with no traces of copper indicates silver content.
-Weight provides another verification method: silver proof dimes weigh 2.5 grams, while clad versions weigh approximately 2.27 grams.
+A solid silver-colored edge with no visible copper stripe indicates 90% silver content.
+Weight provides another reliable check: silver proof dimes weigh 2.5 grams, while clad versions weigh approximately 2.27 grams.

-Original packaging from the U.S. Mint offers the most definitive proof, as silver proofs came in special Silver Proof Sets while clad proofs appeared in standard proof sets.
+Original packaging from the U.S. Mint is the most definitive proof — silver proofs came in separate Silver Proof Sets, while clad proofs appeared in the standard five-coin proof set.

 2. Are circulated 1993 dimes worth more than face value?